 ...They just have to be written -Anonymous

 I try hard to follow that motto.
-I cannot even begin to tell you how good it felt to be able to write the words 'The End' on the last page of my upcoming novel AT THE CASTLE OF DREAMS - A Country Girl Empress Novel (Book five of the Country Girl Empress series).
+I cannot even begin to tell you how good it felt to be able to write the words 'The End' on the last page of my upcoming novel LOVE, POWER, AND THE EMPEROR WALTZ - A Country Girl Empress Novel (Book six of The Country Girl Empress series).
 The first thing I did was to perform my happy dance in the kitchen.
-Not counting research time, the manuscript took me a bit over a month to write.
+Not counting research time, the manuscript took me a bit over two months to write.
 After I typed out the last few words, I sighed a deep breath of relief, and then I couldn't help but think:

 I can't believe I finished!